cwali09/Parking-Recognition/README.md

 The program is trained with Machine learning algorithms with Tensorflow, and should output the following to the console:

-0 - If a car is parked incorrectly
+0 - If a car is parked incorrectly;
-1 - The car is parked correctly
+1 - The car is parked correctly;
-2 - There is no car parked in the spot
+2 - There is no car parked in the spot;

 With the LED lights installed on the Raspi, it should shine red when a car is parked incorrectly and send an email to the parking administration to alert them.